Bobbie Brown: Personal life

 In her 2013 memoirs, Brown admitted that she was a cocaine and methamphetamine addict for a decade.
 Brown used the latter to drop weight quickly before modeling shoots.
 She completed several stints in rehab before finally becoming sober in the 2000s.
 Brown also revealed that she suffers from trichotillomania, a compulsive hair-pulling disorder, which she developed in 2005 while she was involved in what she called "the worst relationship of my entire life".

 During the shooting of Warrant's "Cherry Pie" video, Brown met lead singer Jani Lane.
 Lane and Brown married on July 15, 1991.
 They had a daughter, Taylar Jayne Lane, in 1992, and divorced in 1993.
 After her divorce from Lane, Brown was engaged to Mötley Crüe drummer Tommy Lee.
-They broke up in February 1995, as Lee married Pamela Anderson four days later.
-Brown has been in a relationship with rocker Joshua Bissell of the band Joy Island since 2014.
+They broke up in February 1995, and Lee married Pamela Anderson four days later.

 Author

 Brown co-wrote an autobiography, Dirty Rocker Boys, with Caroline Ryder which was published in 2013.